MouniMull/intro-to-capybara-atlanta-web-career-031119/README.md

 The second expectation is similar: `expect(page).to have_field(:user_name)`.
 We're saying that we expect the `page` to have a form field called `user_name`.
-We get to be even more semantic with the `have_field` matcher, making sure that the HTML in `page` contains a form input with either an `ID` or `name` attribute that matches the argument, in this case `:user_name`.
+We get to be even more semantic with the `have_fi eld` matcher, making sure that the HTML in `page` contains a form input with either an `ID` or `name` attribute that matches the argument, in this case `:user_name`.